 Vegan Peanut Butter Cup Cookies

-These healthy peanut butter cup cookies are vegan, simple, and without refined sugar.
-They taste delicious like the original peanut butter blossom but are healthier.
+These Vegan Peanut Butter Cup Cookies are dairy-free, simple, and without refined sugar.
+They taste delicious, like the original peanut butter blossom, but are healthier.
 Get in the holiday spirit with these melt-in-your-mouth and easy-to-make holiday cookies.

 One of the most popular combinations is chocolate and peanut butter which is why you are going to love these peanut butter cookies.
 They are a staple in my home during the holidays and I know they will be in yours, too.